-Theresa May Is Going To Warn Donald Trump About US Leaks On The Manchester Investigation
+Donald Trump Is Launching An Inquiry Into Leaks About The Manchester Attack Investigation

+"I am asking the Department of Justice and other relevant agencies to launch a complete review of this matter, and if appropriate, the culprit should be prosecuted to the fullest extent of the law.

+"There is no relationship we cherish more than the special relationship between the United States and the United Kingdom."

-Theresa May has taken the highly unusual step of announcing publicly that she will be warning Donald Trump that information shared with the US must be "secure", following a series of leaks of information on the Manchester bombing from US intelligence sources.
+Earlier in the day, UK prime minister Theresa May took the highly unusual step of announcing publicly that she will be warning Donald Trump that information shared with the US must be "secure", following a series of leaks of information on the Manchester bombing from US intelligence sources.

 In a short statement on Thursday before she travelled to a NATO summit, May said the UK's threat level remained at critical, and said she would be discussing terrorism with other national leaders at the meeting of the defence alliance.